-Although the benchmark currency in which the Group mainly operates is the euro, the Group also holds financial assets and liabilities accounted for in currencies other than the euro.
+Although the benchmark currency in which the Company and the FCC Group mainly operate is the euro, the Group also holds financial assets and liabilities accounted for in currencies other than the euro.
 Exchange rate risk is primarily located in borrowings denominated in foreign currencies, investments in international markets and payments received in currencies other than the euro.